 Day 2: Cairo – Zamalek, Khan el-Khalili, and the Egyptian Museum

 This was the rockiest day of our trip.
 Cairo is famous for its tourist scams, and sad to say, we fell prey to one smooth operator pretty early on our first day.
-Though that put us in a decent grump, the rest of the day, which featured visits to the Cairo Tower, the old Cairo souk Khan El-Khalili, the Egyptian Museum, and dinner in Zamalek before heading back to watch the Pyramid Light and Sound show from the hotel balcony.
+Though that put us in a decent grump, the rest of the day more than made up for it.
+We visited the Cairo Tower, the old Cairo souk Khan El-Khalili, the Egyptian Museum, and ended with dinner in Zamalek before heading back to watch the Pyramid Light and Sound show from the hotel balcony.

 Pro Tip: Arrive at both Khan el-Khalili and the Egyptian Museum later in the day to avoid the big tours.
 We arrived at the Egyptian Museum at 15h, which gave us three hours to explore its riches before closing at 18h.